Q-Bukold/TikTok-Content-Scraper/README.md

 tt.scrape_list(ids = my_list, scrape_content = True, batch_size = None, clear_console = True)
 ```

-The scrape_list function provides an useful overview over your progress.
-Enable "clear_console" to clear the output in terminal after every scrape.
-> Caution the clear_console function does not work on Windows machines.
+The `scrape_list` function provides a useful overview of your progress.
+Enable `clear_console` to clear the terminal output after every scrape.
+Note that `clear_console` does not work on Windows machines.

 ```
 Queue Information: